-I am exploring the Ancient Mojave lake systems accessing material from six different areas of science.
+I am exploring the Ancient Mojave lake systems, accessing material from six different areas of science.

-The answer to my many questions only created more questions.
+Any answers to my many questions only created more questions.
 That was when I realized that embedded in my future was to create a website that would include basic information and links for interested individuals to followup and dig deeper.

 Our goal is to create an educational site that continues to grow.
 Because you can't explain the entire Mojave River watershed using one area of study, we decided to connect the six basic relevant study areas: archaeology, anthropology, paleontology, geology, geography and hydrology.
 Of course, there are innumerable subdivisions of the six main areas of study.
 I plan to list, describe those subdivisions and how they are relavent to our study.